DIY Soil Tests.

 For a laboratory analysis, you will have to fill out a form with all relevant details and you will have to select your analysis package.
 These packages are tailored to specific soil types or are based on the number of tests conducted to provide you with either standard or more comprehensive details.
 We will discuss lab soil testing in the next issue.

-Do it yourself soil tests
+DIY soil tests

 If you search online, you can find many soil or garden websites that offer you DIY soil testing kits and even online testing tools.
 These can be very useful, but the quality and costs of testing kits may vary.
 Alternatively, there are low-cost solutions for doing basic tests yourself using limited tools.